juanjoDiaz/serverless-plugin-warmup/README.md

 * **clientContext** Custom data to send as client context to the data.
 It should be an object where all the values are strings. (defaults to the payload.
 Set it to `false` to avoid sending any client context custom data)
 * **payload** The payload to send to your lambda.
 This helps your lambda identify when the call comes from this plugin (defaults to `{ "source": "serverless-plugin-warmup" }`)
 * **payloadRaw** Whether to leave the payload as-is.
 If false, the payload will be stringified into JSON. (defaults to `false`)
 * **concurrency** The number of times that each of your lambda functions will be called in parallel.
-This can be used in a best-effort attempt to force AWS to spin up more parallel containers for your lambda. (defaults to `1`)
+This can be used in a best-effort attempt to force AWS to spin up more parallel containers for your lambda. (defaults to `1`) You can use the scheduled event input to set up different concurrencies for different schedules (See the advanced concurrency section)

 ```yaml
 custom: